ligato/docs/docs/developer-guide/kvscheduler.md

 !!! note
     Configurators (plugins) no longer have to implement their own caches for pending values.

 * **Graph Refresh** is the process of updating the graph content to reflect the real SB state.
 This is achieved by calling the `Retrieve` function of every descriptor that supports the `Retrieve` operation, and adding/updating graph vertices with the retrieved values.
 Refresh is performed just before the [Full or Downstream resync](#resync).
-Or after a failed C(R)UD operation(s), but only for vertices impacted by the failure.
+Or after a failed CRUD operation for only those vertices impacted by the failure.

 * **KVDescriptor** provides implementations of CRUD operations for a single value type and registers them with the KVScheduler.
 It also defines derived values and dependencies for the value type.
-KVDescriptors are at the core of configurators (plugins)- to learn more, please read how to [implement your own KVDescriptor][kvdescriptor.md].
+KVDescriptors are at the core of plugin configurators.
+To learn more, please read how to [implement your own KVDescriptor](kvdescriptor.md).

 ### Dependencies